javaGuruBY/rpaS3/homework/english/alexandr_kas/lecture1/tassk1.md

 1 What's your name? - My name is Alex
 2 How old are you? - I am 30 years old
 3 Where do you live? - I live in Grodno
-4 What do you do? - I doing my english homework
+4 What do you do? - I am hardworking.
 5 What do you like doing in your free time? - In my free time i like to watch films.
 6 Would you like to be a programmer?
 Why? -  I like to work with computers.
 7 Did you learn English before?
 Would you like to improve your English?
 What is the hardest thing about learning English? - Yes, i did.
 I learned at school.
 I would like to rise my skills.
 The hardest is continious learn it every day.